 Recovery Following Reverse Abdominoplasty

 Undergoing a reverse abdominoplasty requires one week of post-op recovery.
 Stitches placed during the procedure are removed five to ten days afterwards.
 Due to the location of the surgical site, upper body exercises should be avoided for 4 weeks.
 However, lower body exercises may resume after 2 weeks.
 Results will be noticeable right away, but there may be some bruising, swelling, and/or tenderness during the first couple of weeks.
-Over-the-counter medications or pain medication prescribed by Dr. Kessler will help to control any discomfort.
+Over-the-counter medications or pain medication prescribed by the surgeon will help to control any discomfort.

 Patients planning on becoming pregnant in the future should discuss this with their surgeon and may ultimately be advised to postpone the reverse abdominoplasty.
 Pregnancy and weight gain can stretch the skin and muscles of the abdomen, having a negative impact on the effects of the procedure and requiring revision.